County of St. Paul Public Works

 The private driveways and farmyards will extend outside of the 5 days during major snow events.

-Link to Snow Clearing Priority Map
+Snow Clearing Priority Map

 Received from a County resident: